I never before knew pain; Now I till a field seeded with sorrow.Anonymous

 For an oral art form from a remote part of the world frequently under violent conflict, what’s available in any recorded format is necessarily limited, but in searching across published articles, books, and online poetry groups in many languages, one can start to get a sense of the poems, both the traditional and the contemporary.
 Below is a collection of landays I found in researching for this project.
 They are anonymous, although the translations from Pashto, Arabic, Spanish, French and Portuguese have been made by various translators including myself.

 A selection of landays became the texts for my song cycle commissioned by Songfest with support from the Sorel Foundation.
-Due to be premiered in June 2022, the title of the set is Love, Loss and Exile, and it is dedicated to the women and girls of Afghanistan.

 Links to more information about Afghan women’s poetry and landays: